raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 Will this be exactly the configuration per-endpoint you use?
 Probably not!
 This is a very draconian approach in that we are totally locking down our `api/**` endpoints aside from `api/users/create`.

 Think of our anonymous user: should they be able to see all posts?
-See information on the User who posted?
+See information on the AccountInfo who posted?

 We may need a way to be specific on the access provided to endpoints under each umbrella (`api/users`, `api/posts`, etc).